- 1 Benefits and Challenges of Running in Hot Weather and Summer

 Summer running definitely has its perks.
 The views are certainly better, and the sun rays are hard not to enjoy.
 Getting in the sunlight is enough to help boost your vitamin D levels, which can help you fight things like depression.

-Another benefit of running during this season is that you can dress a lot easier.
+Another benefit of running during this season is that you can dress a lot lighter.
 You don’t have to worry about layering clothes.
 Instead, you can just grab some shorts and a shirt and hit the trails.

-Lastly, the roads and running surface are likely to be much better during the summer months.
+Lastly, the roads and running surfaces are likely to be much better during the summer months.
 Your path is going to be clear of snow and debris, and it will be much drier.
 All these things can lead to a safer run.
 The last thing you need is a running injury that sets you back for a few weeks.

 Tips for Running in the Hot Weather and Summer